kit-sdq/programming-lecture-eclipse-artemis/docs/Development.md

 exchanging view, core/ Backend or client and also clearly defines borders, making parallel work easier and reducing coupling.

-### Core / Backend
+### Core

 Our Backend (core package) provides functionality for

--   managing annotations
+-   managing annotations using Artemis4J
--   calculating penalties
+-   calculating penalties using Artemis4J
--   serializing and deserializing annotations (via artemis client as a network interface)
+-   serializing and deserializing annotations using Artemis4J and Client
--   mapping plugin-internal state to artemis-internal state
 -   keeping track of state

-### Artemis Client
+### Client

-The Artemis Client provides certain calls to artemis needed by the Backend.
+The Client provides certain calls to Artemis needed by the Core.
+It extends Artemis4J by a browser login.

-### GUI
+### View

-Here some rules / guides for UI development.
+Basically the view module is the Eclipse UI for the plugin.
+It handles Annotations and controls the system.

 #### Creating new view elements